-MBA – TRIPLE Award from Brittany Université, France; VERN’ University of Applied Sciences, Croatia; and Universidad Católica San Antonio de Murcia, Spain
+MBA – TRIPLE Award from Brittany Université, France; VERN’ University, Croatia; and Universidad Católica San Antonio de Murcia, Spain

-Please note that this Triple Award MBA is not available in the People’s Republic of China or Hong Kong
+Please note that this Triple Award MBA is not available in the People’s Republic of China, Hong Kong or Macau

 The Triple Award MBA is a 90 ECTS credits programme that is managed and promoted by London Examinations Board for all off-campus delivery.
 There are six specialisations and this MBA is promoted and managed by London Examinations Board for all off-campus delivery.
-It is a triple award MBA so graduates will receive an MBA from (i) Brittany Université, France; (ii) VERN’ University of Applied Sciences, Croatia; and (iii) Universidad Católica San Antonio de Murcia, Spain – UCAM
+It is a triple award MBA so graduates will receive an MBA from (i) Brittany Université, France; (ii) VERN’ University, Croatia; and (iii) Universidad Católica San Antonio de Murcia, Spain – UCAM

 - Hospitality Management